Flatford Bridge was very important for people in Flatford because:

 After the start of the River Stour Navigation in the early 18th Century, the central section of the bridge had to be widened so that barges could travel safely underneath it.
 A central vertical support was also needed because heavy weights crossing the unsupported central section of the bridge would have caused stress on the timbers.
 With the advent of even heavier loads, like a tractors, a second central support was added.
 Even so, the bridge required constant repair and has been replaced at regular intervals.

 Scroll to the bottom of this page to see Constable’s painting of Flatford Bridge.

-- In 1927 – plans to demolish and replace with a more modern structure.
-Fortunately this decision was overturned by local objectors.
+- In 1927 – plans were considered to demolish both Flatford Bridge and Fen Bridge and replace them with more modern structures.
+Fortunately this proposal was overturned by local objectors.

-- In 1951 – replaced again with Burmese wood and to the original design.
-This is the bridge that we see today.
+- In 1951 – the bridge was replaced again, this time with Burmese wood and to the original design.
+This is the bridge that we see today

 Early 20th Century depictions of Flatford Bridge